keys-pub/keys/docs/service.md

 `keys auth` which uses the gRPC calls AuthSetup or AuthUnlock.

 For Windows and Linux, the underlying keyring is only secure at the user account level.
-All keyring items (except the salt value) are encrypted, using the password/salt derived key.
-This provides an important additional step of protecting keyring items.
+All keyring items (except the salt value) are encrypted, using a password/salt derived key.
+This provides an important additional step of protecting keyring items on these platforms.

 ## macOS